fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 }
 ```

-The compiler complains straight away, because in one case the function returns a string.
+The compiler complains straight away because, in one case, the function returns a string.
 There are couple of ways to fix this:
-we could extend the return type to allow string values, like so
+we could extend the return type to allow string values, like so:

 ```js
 const calculator = (a: number, b: number, op: Operation): number | string =>  {